apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/4-Data Query.md

 <center><img style="width:100%; max-width:800px; max-height:600px; margin-left:auto; margin-right:auto; display:block;" src="https://user-images.githubusercontent.com/19167280/61517091-fbbf0080-aa38-11e9-8623-cdadf1ccf5d6.png"></center>

 ### Automated Fill
 In the actual use of IoTDB, when doing the query operation of timeseries, situations where the value is null at some time points may appear, which will obstruct the further analysis by users.
-In order to better reflect the degree of data change, users expect missing values to be automatically filled.
+In order to better reflect the degree of data change, users expect missing stringValues to be automatically filled.
 Therefore, the IoTDB system introduces the function of Automated Fill.

-Automated fill function refers to filling empty values according to the user's specified method and effective time range when performing timeseries queries for single or multiple columns.
+Automated fill function refers to filling empty stringValues according to the user's specified method and effective time range when performing timeseries queries for single or multiple columns.
 If the queried point's value is not null, the fill function will not work.

 > Note: In the current version 0.7.0, IoTDB provides users with two methods: Previous and Linear.
 The previous method fills blanks with previous value.
 The linear method fills blanks through linear fitting.
 And the fill function can only be used when performing point-in-time queries.